Why is it called the Spanish guitar?

 - Another wonderful difference in this guitar is the Indian rosewood that makes up its neck, this is a wood that popularly has been reserved for high-end guitars, but Fender puts it in a cheap guitar so that everyone can enjoy it, for its sonority, body, projection.

-We recommend this guitar for beginner guitarists who want to invest in a modern guitar worthy of a Blues Man.
-But as we have told you, we focus it mainly for intermediate guitarists.
+This guitar is ideal for beginning guitarists looking to invest in a modern guitar worthy of a Blues Man.
+However, as previously stated, it is primarily intended for intermediate guitarists.

 It has none of the faults of its sister C40.